 Originally posted in 2014

 I started 2014 with a mantra.
-I said at every opportunity that “this year was going to be my year”; this was driven by a return to good turnover in my business and the fact that after 8 years at the helm of an SME I have tired of the status quo.
+At every opportunity I said that “this year was going to be my year”.
+This was driven by a return to good turnover in my business and the fact that after 8 years at the helm of an SME, I had tired of the status quo.
 I had plateau’d as the ‘leader’ and the business had also reached a pretty steady level with a ceiling to our turnover.

-Strangely, taking away the burden to build this project, I feel the way you do when you have a big clean up of your desk or office.
-You file all those bits of paper and put away all those disks, brochures, postit notes, random pens and general clutter.
+Strangely, taking away the burden to build this project, I feel the way you do when you have a big clean-up of your desk or office.
+You file all those bits of paper and put away all those disks, brochures, post-it notes, random pens and general clutter.
 The clean desk suddenly frees your mind to do more work, and you do it with satisfaction and clarity.
-Well that is how I feel.
+Well that’s how I feel.
 I’m on it, I’m making this year mine.
-See you in 2015 😉
+See you in 2015.

 I removed a distraction (of my own making).
-What is stopping you?
+What’s stopping you?